Higher Education Administrative Internships

 Yi He was granted a fellowship to work with the Undergraduate Research and Creative Collaborations Office.
 This position’s responsibilities included developing, coordinating, and administering a new all-discipline Brandeis Summer Undergraduate Research Community.
 Yi assisted in recruiting paid undergraduate and graduate student peer research mentors, developed a peer mentorship training workshop, and oversaw communications.

 Robert Cochran received a fellowship with the University Writing Program to amalgamate and develop writing materials.
-The goal of the fellowship is to deploy a uniform accessible format for writing materials in University Writing Seminars (UWS), Composition (COMP), the Writing Center, Writing Intensive (Writing in the Major) courses, and the greater Brandeis community.
+The goal of the fellowship was to deploy a uniform accessible format for writing materials in University Writing Seminars (UWS), Composition (COMP), the Writing Center, Writing Intensive (Writing in the Major) courses, and the greater Brandeis community.
 In the 2020-2021 academic year, Robert reviewed the existing materials and developed a plan for which resources to synthesize and expand upon for further use, while also ensuring that they were all made ADA accessible.
-In the 2021-2022 academic year Robert will build upon this work by implementing and supervising the process of migrating resources to an accessible web platform.
-He will also develop and synthesize additional writing instructional materials and exercises for use in the Brandeis community.
+Robert built upon this work by implementing and supervising the process of migrating resources to an accessible web platform.
+He also developed and synthesized additional writing instructional materials and exercises for use in the Brandeis community.